 Here is a video from a school in Ontario explaining how manipulatives promote a better understanding of a variety of mathematical concepts.

-19 Classroom Supplies For Math Teachers That Will Help Children Gain a Better Understanding of this Dreaded Subject
+18 Classroom Supplies That Will Help Children Gain a Better Understanding of this Dreaded Subject

 1) Melissa & Doug Abacus for Children

-With all the different ways to teach numbers to kids, the Abacus remains a consistent math tool of all ages.
+Abacus has always been the old classic way of mastering numbers.
+It remained a consistent math tool of all ages.
 From basic counting, addition, and subtraction, it also teaches more complex procedures like multiplication and division.

 The Melissa & Doug Abacus is a classic wooden manipulative toy with a wooden bead counting frame.
 You will love the 100 brightly-colored wooden beads.